Table Of Contents

 We arrived in Rome on a Friday morning.
 As we were chauffeured from the airport by an Italian lady (courtesy SOTC), we pestered her with our relentless questions.
 She was quite friendly and she gave us numerous tips that were helpful for us for the next few days.
-Gradually we watched the transition from a modern Rome to an ancient Rome as we traveled from the airport.
-That exactly is the charm of Rome; a merge of the olden era with the modern.
+Gradually we watched the transition from a modern Rome to an ancient Rome as we travelled from the airport.
+That exactly is the charm of Rome; a merge of the golden era with the modern.
 It became clear why Rome was center of power once upon a time.
 It is also remarkable how they have still managed to keep the essence of Rome intact.

 To enjoy Rome, Italy or even Europe you have to walk.
 Even though I cribbed endlessly about the pain in my legs after walking so much in Italy, I have never enjoyed anything more than the aimlessness of it all.

 Suddenly we found ourselves in Piazza Navona in front of the majestic Bernini’s fountain of four rivers.
-After doing what most tourists do (taking pictures) we took another walk looking for dinner and we were in front of Largo Torre ARGENTINA.
+After doing what most tourists do (taking pictures) we took another walk looking for dinner and we were in front of Largo Torre Argentina.
 Dinner at a pizzeria opposite this famous ruin/cat sanctuary was both delicious and the host was gracious.

 As we stood outside this massive structure waiting to be let inside, we wondered what hidden secrets it contained.
-Built to host the gladiator games of the first century which killed equal number of men and animals alike, we were struck with the massiveness and the ethereal beauty of the place.
+Built to host the gladiator games of the first century which killed an equal number of men and animals alike, we were struck with the massiveness and the ethereal beauty of the place.
 You are left awestruck once you enter the arena.
 I could go on and on about the place but then if I did that, this would be a very lengthy read.
 All I would like to add is that it definitely holds its place as one of the new wonders of the World.

 Our next stop was the Vatican.
 Few things to note here.
-Vatican is closed on Sundays.
+The Vatican is closed on Sundays.
 SOTC had arranged 3 guided tours as part of the package.
 Vatican City is a country by itself.
-Yes a country right in the middle of another city, Rome.
+Yes, a country right in the middle of another city, Rome.
 Hence in case you decide to visit, make sure that you make the necessary arrangements prior.
 Else it is better to stick to a guided tour since it saves you a lot of unnecessary hassles.
-Also never ever miss this experience if you ever get a chance.
+Also, never ever miss this experience if you ever get a chance.

 It is definitely another World out there.
 You walk through endless rooms filled with frescoed ceilings, numerous marble sculptures, beautiful gardens and then you finally end up in the most beautiful of them all, the Sistine Chapel.
 You sit wondering in silence how Michelangelo and the others managed to pull such elaborate and gorgeous frescoes so high up.
-Last destination on the tour is the St Peter’s Basilica, one of the largest churches in the World and one of the most sacred places for Christianity.
+The last destination on the tour is the St Peter’s Basilica, one of the largest churches in the World and one of the most sacred places for Christianity.
 Seeing is believing.
 That is all I got to say.
 But don’t forget the Pieta by Michelangelo, the Bronze statue of St Peter’s which everyone touches for good luck, Bernini’s Baldachinno and the crypts (which are not part of the official tour though).

 Next day we had a morning train to Florence.
 It is around 1.5 hrs from Rome to Florence.
 Italian trains are not very particularly keen on being on time.
 But as you pass one small town after another on a scenic train journey, you forget all that.
-Finally we arrived in Florence and we went searching for our hotel which was again walking distance from the train station.
+Finally, we arrived in Florence and we went searching for our hotel which was again walking distance from the train station.

 After lunch, we proceeded to see the magnificent statue of the David at the Galleria Dell Academia.
 It was a long wait outside the museum since they allow only a bunch of people at a time.
 It was definitely worth the wait and David in all his grandeur was a sight to see.
 Michelangelo’s genius is quite evident here and you are left awestruck at the giant piece of marbled male nude.
 In addition to the David, the Galleria is filled with numerous other paintings and sculptures.